 By Laurie Maemura

-A young couple in love, third generation commercial crab waterman carrying a bushel and a woman baptized in Chesapeake Bay with members from church, were some of the nineteen images showcased just to name a few of the working-class living in the seaside community.
+A young couple in love, a third-generation commercial crab waterman carrying a bushel of crabs, and a woman baptized in Chesapeake Bay with members from church, were some of the nineteen images showcased, just to name a few of the working-class people living in the seaside community.

 Over 50 students from a beginning photography and watercolor class were in attendance at a gallery opening on Wednesday evening, September 6, 2017.
-The focus of the event was an artist talk by Preston Gannaway.
+The focus of the event was a talk by photographer Preston Gannaway.

 “I spent a lot of time waiting.
-15-20 minutes or so,” Gannaway responds to an aspiring and eager students’ question to getting the perfect shot.
+Fifteen to twenty minutes or so,” Gannaway responds to an aspiring and eager student’s question on how to get the perfect shot.

-Taken by Virginia Beach’s geographical seven-mile neighborhood of beautiful landscape, Gannaway worked as a professional photographer for newspaper The Virginian-Pilot for five years.
-An appreciator for “working with the parameters of reality,” the Pulitzer Prize-winning documentary photographer and artist didn’t have to think twice; composition came naturally.
+Attracted by Virginia Beach’s geographical seven-mile neighborhood of beautiful landscape, Gannaway worked as a professional photographer for the newspaper The Virginian-Pilot for five years.
+An appreciator for “working with the parameters of reality,” the Pulitzer Prize-winning documentary photographer and artist did not have to think twice; composition came naturally.

-City College student and illustrator Jen Peterson was immediately attracted to the composition of Gannaway’s group shot images.
-“I’m drawn to the baptism image with the woman’s arms pointed outwards,” she said as she imitated the direction with woman’s arm.
+City College student and illustrator Jen Peterson was immediately attracted to the composition of Gannaway’s groupshot images.
+“I’m drawn to the baptism image with the woman’s arms pointed outwards,” she said as she imitated the direction of the woman’s arm.
 “In a way, it’s geometric.”

-After the artist talk and knowing more about Gannaway’s purpose, a few of the students returned to the gallery, looking more intrigued and ponderous.
+After the artist talk and knowing more about Gannaway’s purpose, a few of the students returned to the gallery, looking more intrigued and thoughtful.

-Flipping pages of Gannaway’s visual essay book also called “Between the Devil and the Deep Blue Sea,” City College student Rebecca Diablo stared at an image of a whale carcass and bloody pieces washed up on the shore.
-One might feel disgusted but Diablo didn’t put the book down.
+Flipping pages of Gannaway’s visual essay book also called “Between the Devil and the Deep Blue Sea,” City College student Rebecca Diablo stared at an image of a whale carcass and flesh washed up on the shore.
+Some might feel disgusted but Diablo did not put the book down.

-“I’ve never been there [Norfolk, Virginia] but she brings the town alive and captured the bizarre characters through the photos,” she said, as she continued to stare at the bloody image.
+“I’ve never been there [Norfolk, Virginia] but she brings the town alive and captured the bizarre characters through the photos,” Diablo said.

-Charleston Pierce was one of the few remaining photography students staring into the photos post-talk.
+Charleston Pierce was one of the few remaining photography students staring at the photos post-talk.

-“It draws your mind to the little things we take for granted,” Pierce noted.
-In a soft spoken and calm demeanor, he saw what Gannaway wanted to provoke to her viewership: “A variety of lifestyles, moods, flow, emotions, compassion.”
+“It draws your mind to the little things we take for granted,” Pierce said.
+With a calm demeanor, he saw what Gannaway wanted her viewers to understand: “a variety of lifestyles, moods, flow, emotions, and compassion.”